Seán Hales: Biography

-Hales was born in Ballinadee, Bandon, County Cork as John Hales, one of nine children of Robert Hales, a farmer, and Margaret (née Fitzgerald) Hales.
+Born John Hales in Ballinadee, Bandon, County Cork, one of nine children of Robert Hales, a farmer, and Margaret (née Fitzgerald) Hales.
 He and his brothers (Tom, William, and Bob) were involved in the Irish Republican Army (IRA) during the Irish War of Independence.

 At the 1921 elections Hales was elected to the Second Dáil as a Sinn Féin member for the Cork Mid, North, South, South East and West constituency.

 At the 1922 general election, he was elected to the Third Dáil as a pro-Treaty Sinn Féin Teachta Dála (TD) for the same constituency.
-He received 4,374 first preference votes (7.9%).
+He received 4,374 first-preference votes (7.9%).
 Shortly afterwards, the Irish Civil War broke out between the pro-Treaty faction, who were in favour of setting up the Irish Free State and the anti-Treaty faction, who would not accept the abolition of the Irish Republic.

 On 7 December 1922, Hales was killed by anti-Treaty IRA men as he left the Dáil.
 Another TD, Pádraic Ó Máille, was also shot and badly wounded in the incident.
 His killing was in reprisal for the Free State's execution of anti-treaty prisoners.
 In revenge for Hales' killing, four republican leaders (Joe McKelvey, Rory O'Connor, Liam Mellows and Richard Barrett) were executed the following day, 8 December 1922.

 According to information passed on to playwright Ulick O'Connor, an anti-Treaty IRA volunteer named Owen Donnelly of Glasnevin was responsible for the killing of Hales.
-Seán Caffrey, an anti-treaty intelligence officer told O'Connor that Donnelly had not been ordered to shoot Hales specifically but was following the general order issued by Liam Lynch to shoot TDs or senators if they could.
+Seán Caffrey, an anti-treaty intelligence officer, told O'Connor that Donnelly had not been ordered to shoot Hales specifically but was following the general order issued by Liam Lynch to shoot TDs or senators if they could.

-A commemorative statue of Hayes was unveiled at Bank Place in Bandon, in 1930.
+A commemorative statue of Hales was unveiled at Bank Place in Bandon, in 1930.